SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/delta.md

 ### Upsert data with Delta

-You can upsert data from a source Dataframe into a target Delta table by using the MERGE operation.
+You can upsert data from a source DataFrame into a target Delta table by using the MERGE operation.
 Delta tables supports `Insert`s, `Update`s, and `Delete`s.

 This operation is also known as SCD1 merge.